 Accurate and Repeatable Efforts

-The Kinetic fluid resistance power curve is the heart and soul of our product line up.
+The Kinetic fluid resistance power curve is the heart and soul of our fluid-trainer line up.
 Designed to mirror the resistance of an outdoor ride, our fluid power curve brings the road into your living room.
 The graph below shows how we can plot power coordinates vs. wheel speed and create a virtual power training experience for Kinetic fluid trainers using the Kinetic inRide Watt Meter.

 How Kinetic Power Works